cylonid/NativeAlphaForAndroid/README.md

 *Q: Is this a web browser?*

 A: No. As stated, this app relies on the system built-in Android WebView in order to display the website.
 For privacy reasons, you can opt to use alternative webviews such as [Bromite](https://www.bromite.org/system_web_view) on rooted phones.
+Always make sure to use to most recent version of any WebView implementation you use!

 *Q: Why does this app require Android Oreo?*